 Alper Law attorneys

-Planning to minimize risk and liability is fundamental to protecting your wealth.
+Planning to minimize risk and liability is fundamental to the protection of your wealth.
 Marriage provides strong asset protection tools to protect either spouse against individual creditors but not against joint creditors of both spouses.
 Married people should not expose themselves to joint liability.
 For instance, married couples should not agree with any lender to have both spouses co-sign loan documents, including notes and note guarantees.
-Automobiles should not be owned jointly, causing both spouses to be jointly liable for car liability.
+Automobiles should not be owned jointly causing both spouses to be jointly liable for car liability.

 Professional liability insurance is important for professionals, such as doctors, accountants, and attorneys.
 Professional insurance policies are available for: